EAllaucaD/pythonProject/Readme.md

 # Hello world with Python

-A basic python console project that prints a Hello World.
+A basic python console project that prints a Hello World and flask.

+## Build Project

+    Python
+    Flask

 ## Getting Started
 * Clone the repository